-1. In general, the Omicron Delta Kappa Foundation will pay no fee to any person as consideration for directing a gift to the Omicron Delta Kappa.
-It is understood that such fees may or may not be legal and that in the case of irrevocable deferred gifts which involve management of assets, the payment of such fee may subject the Omicron Delta Kappa Foundation and its management and Trustees to federal and state security regulation.
+1. In general, the Society will pay no fee to any person as consideration for directing a gift to the Society.
+It is understood that such fees may or may not be legal and that in the case of irrevocable deferred gifts which involve management of assets, the payment of such fee may subject the Society and its management and Trustees to federal and state security regulation.

-2. In no event whatsoever will a commission or finder’s fee of any type be paid to any party in connection with the completion of a gift to the Omicron Delta Kappa Foundation without prior written approval of the Board of Trustees and legal counsel and subsequent written notification to the donor involved of the amount and recipients of any such fee.
+2. In no event whatsoever will a commission or finder’s fee of any type be paid to any party in connection with the completion of a gift to the Society without prior written approval of the Board and legal counsel and subsequent written notification to the donor involved of the amount and recipients of any such fee.

 B. Professional Fees

-1. The Omicron Delta Kappa Foundation may pay reasonable fees for professional services rendered in connection with the completion of a gift to the Omicron Delta Kappa.
-Such fees will be paid only with prior approval of the Board of Trustees.
+1. The Society may pay reasonable fees for professional services rendered in connection with the completion of a gift to the Society.
+Such fees will be paid only with prior approval of the Board.

 2. Fees shall be reasonable, and directly related to the completion of a gift.
 They shall be limited to appraisal fees by persons who are competent and qualified to appraise the property involved and who have no conflict of interest, legal fees for the preparation of documents, accounting fees incident to the transaction, and fees of “fee for service” financial planners.
 In the case of financial planners, such persons must aver in writing that they are not compensated for the sale of products to clients.
 This distinction is vital in avoiding the payment of commissions which could be construed as triggering securities regulation.

-3. In the case of legal, accounting and other professional fees, an attempt shall be made by the gift acceptance committee to ascertain the reasonableness of these fees prior to An hourly breakdown of time should be requested.
-In cases which appear excessive, the summary of fees shall be submitted to the Omicron Delta Kappa Foundation’s counsel for review and approval prior to payment.
+3. In the case of legal, accounting, and other professional fees, an attempt shall be made by the Development Committee to ascertain the reasonableness of these fees prior to the acceptance of a gift.
+An hourly breakdown of time should be requested.
+In cases which appear excessive, the summary of fees shall be submitted to the National Counsel for review and approval prior to payment.